Dent railway station: Facilities

 There are stone-built passenger waiting rooms provided on both the northbound and southbound platforms.
 Access to the southbound platform is by an unguarded barrow crossing at the south end of the station for foot passengers to use; a 30 mph permanent speed restriction for non-stop trains through the station is enforced for this reason.
 National Rail recommends that disabled passengers should not use the southbound platform without assistance.
-Like most stations on the line, there are no ticket machines available as yet, though Northern have stated they plan to provide one; travellers must buy one on the train or in advance.
+Like most stations on the line, there are no ticket machines available as yet; travellers must buy one on the train or in advance.
 Train running information can be obtained by telephone on the platforms, from timetable posters or the customer information screens installed on either platform.

 Old wooden snow fences are still in place on the eastern side of the station.
 The station buildings are now privately owned and are available to rent as holiday cottage accommodation.